matildamort/farmers-direct/README.md

 ### Ruby Gems
 This application uses a series of ruby gems that support the functionality of the application.

-gem 'devise'
-gem 'bootstrap'
-gem 'jquery-rails'
-gem 'stripe'
-gem 'simple_form'
-gem 'aws-sdk-s3'
-gem 'image_optim', '~> 0.31.1'
-gem 'image_processing'
-gem 'dotenv-rails'
+gem 'devise' - Handled almost completely the user sign-up process. gem 'bootstrap' - Handles all styling gem 'jquery-rails' - Javascript transpiler to convert JS gem 'stripe' - Supports payment gateway gem 'simple_form' - Supports creation of forms and conencts specifically with devise which uses simple form as a standard. gem 'aws-sdk-s3' - Supports the integration of imagery form AWS S3 gem 'image_optim', '~> 0.31.1' gem 'image_processing' gem 'dotenv-rails'